-After generating the Root CA and Customer Key, use them to install the Collectors for your POC:
+After generating the Root Certificate and Customer Key, use them to install the Collectors for your POC:

-- 1. Open a web browser and log in to the Web Console of the Appliance as admin - 2.
-In the Appliance tab, select the Collector security section on the left-hand side menu. - 3.
-Click the button DOWNLOAD CUSTOMER KEY to get the file Nexthink-customer-key.txt. - 4.
-Click the button DOWNLOAD ROOT CERTIFICATE to get the file Nexthink-root-ca.txt. - 5.
+- 1. Open a web browser and log in to the Web Console of the Appliance as admin. - 2.
+In the Appliance tab, select the Collector security section on the left-hand side menu.

+- 3. Click the button DOWNLOAD CUSTOMER KEY to get the file Nexthink-customer-key.txt. - 4.
+Click the button DOWNLOAD DEFAULT ROOT CERTIFICATE to get the file Nexthink-root-ca.txt. - 1.
+Click Yes in the dialog that shows up to confirm the download. - 5.
 Use the downloaded files for installing the Collectors by means of any of the available methods.